 For months of colour from winter to late spring, you can’t beat the value of spring-flowering bulbs.
-There are so many to choose from and they come in all colours of the rainbow.
-They’re incredibly versatile – there are types for growing in full sun or shade, beds or borders, and containers or hanging baskets!
+There are so many to choose from and they come in all the colours of the rainbow.
+What’s more, having so many types to choose from means you’re sure to find the perfect partner whether you’re looking to get growing in full sun or shade, beds or borders, containers or even hanging baskets!

-Spring-flowering bulbs also tend to more-or-less look after themselves, as long as they’ve been planted properly, so they’re great for people who don’t have much time to look after their garden… we know a few of those!
+Spring-flowering bulbs also tend to more-or-less look after themselves as long as they’ve been planted properly, so they’re great for people who don’t have much time to spend looking after their outdoor space.

 Our best advice is to plant them deeply.
-The correct planting depth will be displayed on the pack when you buy them, but as a general rule of thumb plant with twice their height of soil above them; some will do better when planted even deeper.
-We’ve got everything you need to keep your garden in tip-top condition throughout the autumn and winter and into next spring.
-Pop into your nearest store, or visit our garden section online at wilko.com.
+The correct planting depth will be displayed on the pack when you buy them, but as a general rule of thumb plant bulbs so they have twice their height of soil above them; some will do better when planted even deeper.

 - Tackle moss

 - Continue to harvest veg as it comes

 - Start tidying herb gardens